Maisie Williams Celebrates Turning 21 In A Short Sequin Dress

 Maisie Williams didn’t reveal where she went to party for her birthday, but it appears that one of her photos was taken in a dark nightclub.
 According to the Daily Mail, she also enjoyed a more low-key celebration on the actual date of her birth.
 On Sunday night, she and her boyfriend of two years, Ollie Jackson, were photographed enjoying a romantic stroll together.
 The two were smiling and holding hands, and Maisie graciously stopped to snap a selfie with a few admiring fans.

-Game of Thrones fans may find it hard to believe that Maisie Williams was just 12 years old when she landed the role of Arya Stark in the popular HBO series.
+Game of Thrones fans may find it hard to believe that Maisie Williams was just 12-years-old when she landed the role of Arya Stark in the popular HBO series.
 A girl is now a woman, but apparently Maisie doesn’t feel like she’s grown into her age.
 According to the Instagram post that she shared with her fans on her birthday, she’s been making the same birthday wish every year, but it just hasn’t come true.

 “21 & still waiting on that growth spurt,” she wrote.